- Local licensed guide

 The tour starts at the Syntagma metro station for a brief look at the ancient artifacts displayed at the metro’s museum.
 You’ll also see the Greek Parliament, the Monument of the Unknown Soldier, and watch the Changing of the Guards.

-Next, our guide will walk you through the National Gardens, Zappeion Hall, the Temple of Zeus and Hadrian’s Arch.
+Next, your guide will walk you through the National Gardens, Zappeion Hall, the Temple of Zeus and Hadrian’s Arch.
 From there you’ll walk towards the Acropolis on the beautiful pedestrian walkway called Dionysiou Areopagitou.

 Skip-the-Line Access: The Acropolis

 Entrance tickets are not included in the tour fee and the ticket costs will be owed to the tour guide before the tour begins.
 We save you time by buying entrance tickets in advance so you can skip the lines.
 This service is provided at no extra cost.
-Note that children under 18 years old have free admission to the Acropolis and all the archaeological sights.
+Note that children under 18 years old have free admission to the Acropolis and all the archaeological sites.

 Entering on the south slope of the Acropolis, you’ll visit the Dionysus Sanctuary and Dionysus Theater before you walk up the slope leading to the Acropolis monuments.
 Panoramic views of the city will be perfect for Instagram-ready photos.